 Any sermon is made up of 3 parts.
 Namely the introduction, body (message) and application.
 Now the application plays a vital role in your sermon and no matter how good the rest of your sermon was but a poor application always makes your sermon useless.

-Once Dr. Arnold Lastinger shared with us a true incident in his Homiletics class to give an idea on the importance of proper conclusion.
+Once Dr. Arnold Lastinger shared with us a true incident in his Homiletics class to give an idea of the importance of the proper conclusion.

 A good preacher will always draw practical applications out of his sermon.
 Without it your congregation will be left behind wondering what are they supposed to do with your message.
 If the message was confronting, without an application they will simply feel judged and condemned.

-Some one said ‘You can not become a great preacher overnight.
-You need to master it and it takes practice’.
+Someone said ‘You can not become a great preacher overnight.
+You need to master it and it takes much practice’.

 One day a woman spotted Pablo Picasso in the market and pulled out a piece of paper.
 ‘Mr. Picasso’, she said excitedly, ‘I am a big fan of you.
 Please, could you do a little drawing for me?’
 Picasso happily compiled and quickly etched out a piece of art for her on the paper provided.
 He smiled as he handed it back to her, and said, ‘That will be a million dollars.’
 ‘But Mr. Picasso,’ the flustered woman replied, it only took you 30 seconds to do this little masterpiece.’
 ‘My good woman’, Picasso laughed, ‘it took me 30 years to do that masterpiece in 30 seconds.’